 The Final examiners were divided into twelve groups of 5-7 people, each chaired by a member of the CRQ group.
 Each group was given one question and its associated model answer template.
-The groups then marked four anonymised answer scripts (without candidate or College reference numbers).
-The lead coordinator for CRQ chose the four scripts based on MCQ scores, to represent the spectrum of ability within the candidate cohort.
+The groups then marked four anonymised candidate scripts.
+The lead coordinator for CRQ chose the four scripts based on MCQ scores to represent the spectrum of ability within the candidate cohort.
 The MCQ results for the anonymous candidates were not given to the examiners.
 Subsequent discussion within each group ensured that all these scripts were awarded the correct marks as permitted by the answer template and that each examiner applied a consistent standard across all four scripts.
 At the end of SSD, a finalised Angoff-referenced pass mark was confirmed for each question.

 The process means that for each candidate the twelve questions are marked by twelve different examiners, which helps eliminate any risk of bias that could arise when a single examiner marks all twelve questions.
-Members of the CRQ group also re-mark a sample of each examiner's scripts to quality assure the accuracy and consistency of the marking.
-The Standard Setting and Psychometrics Manager liaised with staff from the examinations department to scrutinise the submitted marks and clarify any ambiguities within the marked scripts before the exam was moderated and individual scores ratified.
+Members of the CRQ group also took a sample of each examiner's scripts to quality assure the accuracy and consistency of the marking.
+The Standard Setting and Psychometrics Manager liaised with staff from the examinations department to scrutinise the submitted marks and clarify any ambiguities within the marked scripts before the exam was moderated and individual scores ratified by a panel comprising CRQ leads and relevant College staff.